NOTICE: INFORMATION ON THIS PAGE IS IN THE PROCESS OF BEING UPDATED

 - Be familiar with the four most common forest plant communities in California, and know their approximate ranges.

 - Identify with common names the following tree species without a key, and know their approximate ranges in California:

 - Identify specific species of trees, shrubs, and herbaceous plants through the use of a dichotomous identification key.
-Understand leaf morphology.
+Be familiar with basic terminology related to leaf morphology.

 - Know how to pace a chain.